-The average temperature this year helped support a slight upward historical trend.
+The historical trend for temperature is generally flat.
 The temperature was affected by the dates selected for testing and the weather each year.
 As we collect data in subsequent years, the trend line should become a more accurate indicator of the changes in the lake.